SEA Currents: Jan 2017

 Sea Education Association will host a public lecture, “Be not too Bold: Colonial Smuggling and the Stealthy Boat Captains who Made it Possible” on Sunday, Feb.
 12, at 2 p.m.
 Carl Herzog, an adjunct faculty instructor at SEA, will deliver the lecture, the second of SEA’s Winter/Spring Lecture Series.
 The lecture will be held at James L. Madden Center Lecture Hall, Sea Education Association, 171 Woods Hole Road, Falmouth.
 It is free and open to the public.
 Light refreshments will be served.

-Sunday, April 2, 2 p.m.: Dr. Craig Martin will discuss environmental issues of the Caribbean (title TBD).
+Sunday, April 9 (DATE CHANGED FROM APRIL 2), 2 p.m.: Dr. Craig Martin will discuss environmental issues of the Caribbean (title TBD).

 Lectures are held at Sea Education Association’s James L. Madden Center, 171 Woods Hole Road, Falmouth.